Echoes from the soil help identify poached cycads

 Zondi’s work involves auditing cycads at nurseries as part of the international permitting system, for trading in such plants, and also surveys certain priority populations in the wild.

 Cycad poaching continues apace.
-In the past 10 years — about the time Zondi has been working in the cycad conservation, and almost a quarter of the 38-year-old’s life — one more South African cycad species has joined the list of cycads that are classified as extinct in the wild.
+In the past 10 years — about the time Zondi has been working in cycad conservation, and almost a quarter of the 38-year-old’s life — one more South African cycad species has joined the list of cycads that are classified as extinct in the wild.
 This means that the only living individuals or populations of a species are either growing outside of their natural distribution after being established at a non-native site through human intervention or are in private collections and nurseries.

 Conservation agencies and government are using two new technologies to respond to the threat of cycad poaching.
 The first is the use of micro-dot paint, something developed by the security industry as an anti-theft method for vehicles and is usually applied to car parts as a tracing mechanism.